scuba-illinois/mp-2-system-development/README.md

 For this MP, we're going to develop a simple browser extension using Javascript and CSS that will actually augment Reddit's interface to guide user attention where we want it to go!
 You have two tasks:

-**Task 1:** *highlight all posts in the front page of the r/science that have been highly upvoted*.
+**Task 1:** *develop a feature to highlight all posts in the front page of the r/science that have been highly upvoted*.
 More precisely, add a green box around the posts that have a score of at least 200.

-**Task 2:** *hide all posts in the front page of the r/science community that have not been highly upvoted until the user clicks to reveal the original post*.
+**Task 2:** *develop a feature to hide all posts in the front page of the r/science community that have not been highly upvoted until the user clicks to reveal the original post*.
 Specifically, add an *interstitial* (i.e., an element that overlays another) to cover posts with a score less than 100.
 Add the ability to click the interstitial (or a button) to remove the interstitial and reveal the post.
 Below is an example interstitial and what happens when it is revealed:
 <p float="left">
 <img src="./docs/interstitial.jpeg" alt="interstitial" width="300"/>
 <img src="./docs/interstitial-reveal.jpeg" alt="interstitial revealed" width="300"/>